boisalai/de-zoomcamp-2023/week5.md

 > 3:37/9:30 (5.1.1)

+A batch job is a job (a unit of work) that will process data in batches.

-A batch job can run weekly, daily, hourly, three times per hour, every 5 minutes.
+Batch jobs may be scheduled in many ways: weekly, daily, hourly, three times per hour, every 5 minutes.

 > 4:15/9:30 (5.1.1)